miguelmota/intent-utterance-file-parser/README.md

 > Parse an intent utterance file, like the [Alexa Skills Kit Sample Utterance file](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/defining-the-voice-interface).

-The parser extracts unique words and slots from each intent.
+The parser extracts words and slots from each intent.

 # Install